Features | 7th October 2020

 Name: John Gosden

-Career highlight: His recent victories with champion race mare Enable who has won an astounding 11 Group 1 races.
+Career highlight: His record setting association with champion race mare Enable

 Interesting Fact: John Gosden began his career in the USA obtaining his American Horse Training license in 1979.